Bluehouse-Technology/otter/README.md

                 send_to_zipkin
             ]
         },
-        {
-            %% Condition counts all requests with name and result [
+        %% Rule counts all requests with name and result {
+            %% Condition
+            [
             ],
             %% Action